ontop/obda-mixer/docs/v1.2.0/How To Instantiate the Mixer Interface with an OBDA System through the Java API.md

 	}
 ~~~~~~~~~~~~

-After [setting up the configuration file](Build and Run the Mixer), you can tell the obda-mixer to run tests over the newly added OBDA system by the command-line option
+After [setting up the configuration file](Build and Run the Mixer), you can tell `obda-mixer` to run tests over the newly added OBDA system by the command-line option

 ~~~~~~
 --obda=my_obda_system